rogervinas/contract-testing-with-pact/README.md

 }
 ```

-... then we can implement the contract test as:
+... we can implement the contract test as:
 ```kotlin
 @WebFluxTest(controllers = [SampleApiController::class])
 @Provider("Sample API Server")